On your way through the Generic Extractor tutorial, you have learned about

 .

-The dataField
+(aka dataField

-property must refer to an array, i.e. items
+) property must refer to an array, i.e., items

 or _links